-I am currently the Executive Director of youthSpark, a nonprofit addressing the systemic abuse and exploitation of Atlanta’s youth.
-At youthSpark we lead research and advocacy to addresses the underlying causes of these complex social problems, while galvanizing social support services to help youth recovering from them.
-I use my background as an applied social researcher to figure out which types of tactics and strategies effectively reduce exploitation rates and problematic youth behavior, and then I help build and maintain strategic partnerships within the community in order to “move the needle” toward these solutions.
+I am the former Executive Director of youthSpark, a nonprofit addressing the systemic abuse and exploitation of Atlanta’s youth.
+The great team at youthSpark continues to lead research and advocacy to addresses the underlying causes of these complex social problems, while galvanizing social support services to help victimized and marginalized youth.
+While Executive Director, I used my background as an applied social researcher to figure out which types of tactics and strategies effectively reduced exploitation rates, and then I helped build and maintain strategic partnerships within the community to “move the needle” toward these solutions.

 During my time at youthSpark I also served as an Affiliated Faculty member of the Department of Sociology at Georgia State University.
 I hold a Ph.D. in applied sociology from Baylor University.
 Recently I’ve had the opportunity to be part of research teams studying human rights concerns of homeless and runaway youth, as well as factors influencing offending behavior of adults.
 I really love collecting new data from a variety of (often unconventional) sources, with the ultimate goal of analyzing the numbers to reveal an actionable story that helps improve communities.